Differences between adjustable and fixed rate loans

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans when interest rates are low and they wish to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans because interest rates are low and they wish to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at the best rate currently available.
 Call New Millennium Mortgage Co.
-NMLS: 331173 at (941) 366-5800 to discuss your situation with one of our professionals.
+NMLS: 331173 at (941) 366-5800 to discuss how we can help.

-ARMs usually start out at a very low rate that may increase over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is set for three or five years.
+ARMs most often have their lowest rates at the beginning of the loan.
+They usually guarantee the lower rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are best for people who anticipate moving in three or five years.
-These types of adjustable rate programs benefit people who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are best for people who expect to move within three or five years.
+These types of ARMs benefit borrowers who plan to move before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to get a very low introductory rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
-ARMs can be risky if property values decrease and borrowers can't sell their home or refinance their loan.
+You might choose an Adjustable Rate Mortgage to get a lower initial rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they can't sell or refinance with a lower property value.